openebs/openebs/contribute/git-commit-message.md

 ## Proposed Commit Message Format

 Any line of the commit message cannot be longer than 80 characters!
-This allows the message to be easier to read on github as well as in various git tools.
+This allows the message to be easier to read on GitHub as well as in various git tools.

 ```
 [TICKET] <type>(<scope>): <subject> <meta>